raenAnand/bulletin-board/README.md

 - Click on YouTubes
 - Click on ADD YOUTUBE
 - Paste YouTube video URL
-- Click on save Repeat the steps to add more videos in playlist
+- Click on save Repeat the steps to add more videos in play list
-- Go to dashboard
+- Go back to dashboard
 - Click on “Schedules”
 - Click on “ADD SCHEDULE”
 - Enter Start time and End time